247 Solitaire title image

 It can start with something as small as a forgotten classmate from high school or a blank remembering a movie, but it’s unavoidable that your memory can deteriorate as you get older.
 There are natural solutions like eating less added sugar, introducing meditation into your daily routine, or adding more Cocoa to your diet.

-Benefits of memory games for adults
+Benefits of short-term memory games for adults

 You might not even realize that some of the games you already play have been helping your brain to work at its peak condition.
 If you play Wordle with your friends or do a daily crossword, you’re already taking care of your memory and even working to stave off conditions like dementia.
-Here’s an in-depth look at how memory games specifically affect your brain.
+Here’s an in-depth look at how memory games for adults specifically affect your brain.

 Your brain is a muscle.
 Train it.